PatrickMonsterr/PatrickMonsterr/README.md

 🚀 **Specialties:**
 - 🎮 Game Development with **Unity**
 - 🖥️ Programming in **C#**
-- 🔥 Performance Optimization in Game Engines
+- 🎨 3D Modeling and texturing in Blender
-- 🎨 3D Modeling in Blender
+- 🔄 Blender to Unity Workflow

 ---